- UCAS Code: F303

 What you’ll study

-You’ll undertake a project in research labs and a class that introduces the ideas behind the commercialisation of a physics idea.
-You can select optional classes from topics as diverse as Photonics through to Quantum Information Theory.
+You’ll undertake a project in research labs supervised by a member of staff in the department.
+You can select optional classes from topics as diverse as nanoscience, photonics through to quantum optics.

 This year includes a further project, which follows on from the project work undertaken in fourth year together with a class that develops the skills to start successful research.
 These classes are taken in the first semester.
 In the second semester you can select classes from a range of optional classes which link to those taken in fourth year.